 · When your group is called, enter the theater, and give your device with your song open and cued up to our Drama Team, or tell them you have an accompanist.

-· Sit in the seats in order of your Audition Number, which are provided near the stage.
-The lowest number is closest to the stage.
+· Sit in the seats near the stage, in order of your Audition Number - the lowest number will sit closest to the stage.